Does your company have status quo managers or managers who lead?

 If you run a small to midsize company or a family-owned business, how many folks are managers by default and longevity versus possessing a high level of functionally-appropriate talent as a manager?

 Today’s globally competitive business ecosystem is ripe for managers who are leaders like the C-Suite and Executive folks.
-What would happen to organizational viability if you selected managers based on their ability make solid non-political decisions focused on what is best for the organization?
+What would happen to organizational viability if you selected managers based on their ability make solid decisions focused on what is best for the organization?

 Rather than being quota- and KPI-focused brow-beaters, these manager leaders would be hired based on their ability to get everyone to the finish line together.
 Their forte?
 Creating strong employee engagement based on their understanding and translation of the value and relevance of your organization’s mission and vision.

 Manager leaders would, indeed, have strong personalities to drive profitable and productive outcomes for your organization.
 That means they would challenge the C-Suite from time to time rather than follow implicitly to protect their individual position.